Join Our Provider Network

 CHRISTUS Health Plan

 You can also call 1-844-282-3100 with questions or suggestions.
-Upon receiving your letter and completed form, you must complete the following steps to be eligible and meet the following criteria to provide care to our members:
+Upon receiving your letter and your Prospective Provider Form, you must complete the following steps to be eligible and meet the following criteria to provide care to our members:

 - Have privileges at a participating hospital as applicable to your specialty type